getsolus/help-center-docs/docs/user/contributing/getting-involved.md

 ## Improving Documentation

 Our Help Center improves when the documentation improves.
-If there are articles that you think would be valuable to add, get involved by submitting pull requests to our [Help Center Docs](https://github.com/solus-project/help-center-docs) repo!
+If there are docs that you think would be valuable to add, get involved by submitting pull requests to our [Help Center Docs](https://github.com/solus-project/help-center-docs) repo!

 ## Packaging